 A computer game by Rod Humble

-No clicking is required just explore the game by moving the mouse around.
-Please try and just play it without instruction but If you get completely stuck go here
+No clicking is required; just explore the game by moving the mouse around.
+If you get completely stuck, go here:

-The game was borne out of frustration.
-After the most pleasant reception of "The Marriage" I spent over six months working on a separate longer game, which remains maddeningly incomplete at the time of writing.
+The game was born out of frustration.
+After the most pleasant reception of "The Marriage," I spent over six months working on a separate, longer game, which remains maddeningly incomplete at the time of writing.

 I should note this game addresses more difficult themes than "The Marriage" and this will necessarily make for a smaller audience.
 Art works concerning philosophical problems are notoriously problematic, let alone ones as thorny as the relationship between observation, symbolism, exactitude and the creative process.